-Some quick thoughts from Monitaur's CEO, Anthony Habayeb on the stories we're watching in this issue of the newsletter.
-Read the video transcript.
+Some quick thoughts from Monitaur's CEO, Anthony Habayeb on the stories we're watching.
+You can Read the video transcript here.

 After California's landmark passing of the CPRA, which expands digital privacy and adds enforcement teeth to the CCPA, a number of other US states are making similar moves.
 Virginia's legislature passed its version, called the Consumer Data Protection Act (CDPA), which mirrors California's law and the European GDPR that informed it.
 Global law leader Dentons encapsulates the contents nicely in this short overview, noting differences like the consumers' right to appeal denials of their privacy requests and the lack of provision for a private right of action, focusing enforcement instead on the opportunity to cure problems before penalties are levied.